The Whisper Database¶

 Whisper databases with more than a single archive need a strategy to collapse multiple data points for when the data rolls up a lower precision archive.
 By default, an average function is used.
 Available aggregation methods are: * average * sum * last * max * min

 When Whisper writes to a database with multiple archives, the incoming data point is written to all archives at once.
-The data point will be written to the lowest resolution archive as-is, and will be aggregated by the configured aggregation method (see Rollup Aggregation) and placed into each of the higher-retention archives.
+The data point will be written to the highest resolution archive as-is, and will be aggregated by the configured aggregation method (see Rollup Aggregation) and placed into each of the higher-retention archives.
+If you are in need for aggregation of the highest resolution points, please consider using carbon-aggregator for that purpose.

 When data is retrieved (scoped by a time range), the first archive which can satisfy the entire time period is used.
 If the time period overlaps an archive boundary, the lower-resolution archive will be used.
 This allows for a simpler behavior while retrieving data as the data’s resolution is consistent through an entire returned series.